algolia/kubernetes-hands-on/README.md

 A node is a worker machine in k8s.

 A worker machine may be a VM or physical machine, depending on the cluster.
-It has the necessary services to run the services and is managed by the master components.
+It has the necessary services to run the workloads and is managed by the master components.
 The services on a node include Docker, `kubelet` and `kube-proxy`.

 * **(k8s) cluster**